airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 These tokens will not be displayed again, so make sure to copy them and store them securely.
 :::

-#### Set the necessary user roles

-Before proceeding, ensure that the Linkedin Ads user is assigned one of the following roles:

-- ACCOUNT_BILLING_ADMIN
-- ACCOUNT_MANAGER
-- CAMPAIGN_MANAGER
-- CREATIVE_MANAGER
-- VIEWER \(Recommended\)

-To edit these roles, sign in to Campaign Manager and follow [these instructions](https://www.linkedin.com/help/lms/answer/a496075).
-More information on the access levels granted to each role can be found [here](https://www.linkedin.com/help/lms/answer/a425731/user-roles-and-permissions-in-campaign-manager?lang=en-us&intendedLocale=en).

 <!-- /env:oss -->

 ### Set up the LinkedIn Ads connector in Airbyte